edipetres/ufo-ping-experiment/README.md

 ## Discussion

 The program we ran for the experiment only shows the average pingtime.
 It could be of interest to take into consideration the min/max pingtimes as well as the standard deviation.
-These together would give a better picture of the servers proximity to contacting computer.
+These together would give a better picture of the servers' proximity to the computer contacting them.
 However, the average time also has a high significance.

-These results could be influenced by the network environment of the host computer.
+These results could also be influenced by the network environment of the host computer.